Overview

 Exploration requirements help ensure that students become acquainted with the broad range of intellectual domains that contribute to a liberal education.
 By experiencing subject matter and ways of knowing in a variety of fields, students will be better able to synthesize new knowledge, respond to fresh challenges, and meet the demands of a complex world.

-Note: Courses within the Mason Core can count for more than one category, if approved by the Mason Core committee.
+Note: Courses within Mason Core can count for more than one category, if approved by the Mason Core committee.
 Students will be allowed to double count two courses (up to six credit hours) to fulfill their Mason Core requirements.
 Courses that qualify for double counting will be listed in their individually approved sections.

 Arts (3 credits)